 Over 50%, unfortunately, will exit due to death, illness, divorce, dispute, financial distress, bankruptcy or other unforeseen events.

 The Current Environment

 The baby boomer generation started to reach their 65th birthdays in 2011.
 Nearly 11,000 Brits per week turned 65 in 2018.
 A further 2.5 million are expected to hit retirement age before 2026.
 The baby boomer generation is what is driving the number of business owners who are approaching retirement.
 The average age of small business owners in the UK is 49.
-43% of all new businesses are currently started by over 50’s.
+The over-50’s start 43% of all new businesses.
 Many are looking at the exit of their business to fund their eventual retirement.
 This means selling the business or pass it on to the next generation.

 Of all family owned businesses in the UK, more than half the business owners intended for the next generation to take over.
 Yet nearly 70% indicated that they were not ready to do so even though retirement age was looming or, indeed, passed.